eleks/terraform-kubernetes-demo/README.md

 * `kub-component-java-base` creates a kubernetes deployment and service for a java-based specific images
 * `persistent-nfs` a simple deployment of artifacts through ssh/bastion

-## Camunda demo flow
+## Camunda demo process

-If you are going to check camunda process inside kubernetes check the following document: [./aws-demo-camunda/README.md](./aws-demo-camunda/README.md)
+If you are going to execute camunda business process inside kubernetes check the following instructions: [./aws-demo-camunda/README.md](./aws-demo-camunda/README.md)

 ## Infrastructure Overview
 ![architecture](assets/aws-demo-camunda.png)